Mimo-07/multi-tier-multi-ns-k9s/README.md

 # multi-tier-multi-ns-k9s

 This is my extension project for the CS-6250 Kubernetes tutorial.
 The existing tutorial had a single namespace which hosted the pods in which we added default-deny-all traffic and added allow rules only for the expected policies.
-This project extends that idea into a multi-tier multi-namespace network which simulates actual frontend web server and backend web server
+This project extends that idea into a multi-tier multi-namespace network which simulates actual frontend web server and backend server

 # Prerequisites